72 New Galaxies Discovered in Hubble Ultra Deep Field

 In addition to furthering our search for extraterrestrial life, the ESO has employed Chile’s VLT to study dark matter, the enigmatic force that perpetuates the expansion of the universe.
 This dark matter also makes up about 75 percent of the matter in the universe, theoretically.
 Scientists have debated about what dark matter could be, classifying it into two types, WIMPs and MACHOs – so clever with their acronyms.

 WIMPs are weakly interacting, massive particles, while MACHOs are massive, astrophysical, compact halo objects.
 WIMPs are more elusive and different from matter as we know it, acting through electromagnetic forces.
 MACHOs are matter like dead or dying stars, black holes, and neutron stars.
-These are more familiar matter that aren’t as luminous as other cosmic phenomena of their ilk, therefore they could be nearly invisible to us.
+These are more familiar matters that aren’t as luminous as other cosmic phenomena of their ilk, therefore they could be nearly invisible to us.

-The VLT has imaged these MACHOs in action and believe they are the culprit behind the enigma of dark matter.
+The VLT has imaged these MACHOs in action and believes they are the culprit behind the enigma of dark matter.
 Sometimes this dark matter is so strong that it can warp the fabric of space-time itself as seen in a recent Hubble picture of a galaxy cluster known as Abell 2537.

 What other discoveries might this novel spectroscopic technology provide for us?